From mole and Mezcal to chocolate and chapulines (grasshoppers) — explore the magic of Oaxacan cuisine!

 - Tours occur rain or shine.
 Wear comfortable clothing, (hat, sunscreen) and good walking shoes.

-A foodie and local favorite in the historic neighborhood of Xochimilco, Ancestral serves a traditional menu of comal-prepared favorites and moles in a tranquil, courtyard setting.
+A quiet and romantic foodie favorite in the historic neighborhood of Xochimilco, this stop serves one-of-a-kind cocktails with a traditional menu featuring caldo de piedra (stone soup), and mole negro ice cream in an even-better-after-dark tranquil, courtyard setting.

 Have questions?
 Here are the most frequently asked.